 Hardness Testers Information

-Brinell hardness testers are widely used on castings and forgings.
+- Brinell hardness testers are widely used on castings and forgings.
 This method applies a predetermined test force to a carbide ball of fixed diameter that is held for a predetermined time and then removed.
-The diameter of the indentation width is measured twice - usually at right angles to each other and averaged.
+The diameter of the indentation width is measured twice—usually at right angles to each other and averaged.
 A formula or chart is then used to convert the averaged measurements to a Brinell hardness number.
-Test forces usually range from 500 to 3000 kilograms (occasionally down to 1kg in less frequently used tests).
+Test forces usually range from 500 kilograms to 3,000 kilograms (occasionally down to 1kg in less frequently used tests).

-Vickers and Knoop hardness testers can be used for Micro and Macro hardness testing.
-Typically loads are very light, ranging from a few grams to one or several kilograms, although “Macro” Vickers loads can range up to 30 kg or more.
-The Microhardness testing operation according to ASTM E-384 specifies a range of loads between 1 to 1000 g.
-There are two types of indenters; a square base pyramid shaped diamond for testing in a Vickers tester and a narrow rhombus shaped indenter for a Knoop tester.
-The Micro-hardness methods are used to test on metals, ceramics, and composites - almost any type of material.
+- Vickers and Knoop hardness testers can be used for micro and macro hardness testing.
+Typically, loads are very light, ranging from a few grams to one or several kilograms, although “macro” Vickers loads can range up to 30 kg or more.
+The microhardness testing operation, according to ASTM E-384, specifies a range of loads between 1 g to 1,000 g.
+There are two types of indenters: a square base pyramid shaped diamond for testing in a Vickers tester and a narrow rhombus shaped indenter for a Knoop tester.
+The micro-hardness methods are used to test on metals, ceramics, and composites—almost any type of material.

 Read user Insights about Hardness Testers